aav7fl/website/_posts/2022-07-01-doorbell-alerts.md

 Great, we have a chime and it's added into Home Assistant.
 That's not very useful yet.
 So let's add notifications!

 > I also _happen_ to have a camera by the doorbell, so I include a camera snapshot in my notifications.

-Using the Home Assistant app on our phone, we can send out notifications with the following Home Assistant automation.
+Using the companion Home Assistant app on our phone, we can [push notifications to our device](https://companion.home-assistant.io/docs/notifications/notifications-basic/) using the `notify` service.

 ![Simulated phone doorbell notification](/assets/img/2022/07/phone_notification.jpg)*Simulated phone notification from a doorbell press*